susanpallmann/witches-and-wagers/README.md

 - [X] 09/03/21:

   * Created basic send card function, moves card from anywhere to anywhere in the game.
+  * Possibly finished removePlayer functionality.
+Expecting a lot of things to break since I wrote it all without testing.

 - [X] 09/02/21: